Skyborg: Into the Vortex: Development

 The game's lead designer was Carl Schnurr.
 Eric Garrison, Director of Online Services, for SkyBox was Technical Director.
 This game was the brain child of George White, Mark Davidson, Eric Garrison and Rick Ferguson of SkyBox who wanted to combine a CD Rom interactive game with Trading Cards.

 This was one of the first cross platform CD ROM games released.

+Reception

-ReceptionNext Generation reviewed the PC version of the game, rating it one star out of five, and stated that "Even though the game looks great, it moved about a quick as a pregnant whale, and after a few hours going around in circles, it's not going to hold much interest."
+Next Generation reviewed the PC version of the game, rating it one star out of five, and stated that "Even though the game looks great, it moved about a quick as a pregnant whale, and after a few hours going around in circles, it's not going to hold much interest."